BECOME A DOCENT AT THE WADSWORTH AND START NEW CONVERSATIONS ABOUT ART

 What is the time commitment for docents?

 Every year docents attend required training sessions on the museum’s collection, new exhibitions, and gallery teaching strategies.
-Trainings are scheduled two times a month from September through May (excluding December).
+Trainings are scheduled from September through May (excluding December).
 Docents can attend training on Monday mornings or Tuesday evenings.

 A “full-time” docent tours regularly on one of the weekdays that the museum is open (Thursday, or Friday).
 A full-time docent is assigned up to two tours on that day from mid-September to mid-June.
 A docent who has professional obligations to work 20 or more hours can be a “part-time” docent.
 A part-time docent commits to doing 24 tours per year, and can choose to tour either during the week or on weekends and evenings..

 When is the next docent-in-training class?